donatik27/prysm/monitoring/prometheus/README.md

 ## How to add additional metrics

-The prometheus service export the metrics from the `DefaultRegisterer` so just need to register your metrics with the `prometheus` or `promauto` libraries.
+The prometheus service exports the metrics from the `DefaultRegisterer` so you just need to register your metrics with the `prometheus` or `promauto` libraries.
 To know more [Go application guide](https://prometheus.io/docs/guides/go-application/)